axifra/Nuisance_signatures_FC/README.md

 # Physiological signatures on static and time-varying FC

-This repository provides scripts for our work presented in:
+This repository provides MATLAB scripts for our work presented in:

 A. Xifra-Porxas*, M. Kassinopoulos*, G.D.
 Mitsis, 2019. --- bioRxiv, * equal contribution